How to Fix ADB Device Unauthorized Error – Comprehensive Guide

 What Causes ADB Device Unauthorized Error

 A variety of issues can cause unauthorized ADB device errors.
 This error usually occurs when the device is not properly connected to the computer via USB or when the USB debugging mode is not enabled.
-It can also occur if the USB driver is not installed on the computer or if the ADB daemon is not running on the device.
+It can also occur if the USB driver is not installed on the computer or if the ADB daemon is not running.

 Fix ADB Device Unauthorized Error